-Your messages, footers, and signatures may not contain anything that solicits group members to use or purchase use your services or products, visit your web sites for any reason, or attend events in which you are participating.
+Your messages, footers, and signatures may not contain anything that solicits group members to use or purchase your services or products, or attend events in which you are participating.

 Your footer may contain: your name, title, business name, address, phone, email address, URL, professional affiliations, and any other information that could not possibly be perceived, by anyone, as a solicitation of photographers.

 ASMP's moderators monitor each discussion group and are charged with ensuring that the group's members collectively receive maximum benefit from their participation in the group.
-Moderators not only enforce the rules, but also catalyze discussion on topics important to professional photographers.
-Moderators have the authority to moderate discussion by closing threads, renaming threads, starting threads, and deleting threads.
+Moderators have the authority in their sole discretion to moderate discussion by closing threads, renaming threads, starting threads, and deleting threads.

-In the event that the rules are violated, moderators have the authority to sanction members by placing members on “moderated status,” removing posting privileges, or removing a member from the group entirely.
-Where appropriate and depending on the nature of the violation, moderators may issue a warning to first-time offenders before taking action.
+In the event any rules are violated, moderators have the authority to sanction members by placing members on “moderated status,” removing posting privileges, or removing a member from the group entirely.
+Depending on the nature of the violation, moderators may issue a warning before taking action.

-If you have a problem or concern regarding the action or inaction of one of our moderators, address the issue off-line, first with a private email message to the moderator involved, respectfully stating the problem and requesting a response.
-If the moderator does not reply within 48 hours or does not address the problem to your satisfaction, then send a private, off-line email message to the committee person designated by the National Board as having oversight of our forums and listservs, or to ASMP's president.
-(Committee assignments change from time to time, and are listed on this page.
+If you have a problem or concern regarding the action or inaction of one of our moderators, address the issue off-line with a private email message to the moderator involved, respectfully stating the problem and requesting a response.
+If the moderator does not reply within 48 hours or does not address the problem to your satisfaction, then send a private, off-line email message to the committee person designated by the National Board as having oversight of our forums and listservs, or to ASMP's board chair.
+(Committee assignments and board chairs change from time to time, and are listed on this page.

-ASMP moderators are photographers like you who have volunteered for extra duty.
-Moderators are good people trying their best, but nobody is perfect.
-In the event that you have a complaint or comment about a moderator’s actions, it is inappropriate to post your complaint to the forum.
-Posting complaints about moderators or their actions to the forum is not allowed and will result in the immediate and permanent loss of posting privileges.
+ASMP moderators are professionals like you who are volunteers.
+In the event that you have a complaint or comment about a moderator’s actions, do not post your complaint to the forum.
+Posting complaints about moderators or their actions to the forum is not allowed and may result in the immediate and permanent loss of posting privileges.

 Messages appearing in ASMP online discussions often include hypothetical examples and scenarios.
 Such messages are the opinions of individual members, and are not approved, adopted, or endorsed by the ASMP.
 Group members who post messages assume sole responsibility for the content of their posts, and agree to hold the ASMP and its staff and volunteers harmless from any liability related to messages posted on ASMP servers.
 Though the moderators make every attempt to monitor the discussions, they may or may not review all messages and are not responsible for controlling the content of messages or delivering warnings with regard to content.
 The failure of a moderator to respond to a message does not indicate the moderator’s or ASMP’s approval of such content.